Buffer overflow: Example

-When available, the strlcpy library function is preferred over strncpy which does not null-terminate the destination buffer if the source string's length is greater than or equal to the size of the buffer (the third argument passed to the function), therefore A may not be null-terminated and cannot be treated as a valid C-style string.
+When available, the strlcpy library function is preferred over strncpy which does not null-terminate the destination buffer if the source string's length is greater than or equal to the size of the buffer (the third argument passed to the function).
+Therefore a may not be null-terminated and cannot be treated as a valid C-style string.

 Exploitation

-The techniques to exploit a buffer overflow vulnerability vary by architecture, by operating system and by memory region.
+The techniques to exploit a buffer overflow vulnerability vary by architecture, operating system, and memory region.
 For example, exploitation on the heap (used for dynamically allocated memory), differs markedly from exploitation on the call stack.
-In general, heap exploitation is dependent on the heap manager used on the target system, stack exploitation is dependent on the calling convention used by the architecture and compiler.
+In general, heap exploitation depends on the heap manager used on the target system, while stack exploitation depends on the calling convention used by the architecture and compiler.

 Stack-based exploitation

-A technically inclined user may exploit stack-based buffer overflows to manipulate the program to their advantage in one of several ways:
+There are several ways in which one can manipulate a program by exploiting stack-based buffer overflows: